Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1343.768866,1363.9333333333334.md

 ### Transcript

-> sure I can I can pop down a player model hold on let's see static mesh that is not what I want let's see what is it called
+> sure I can I can pop down a player model hold on let's see static mesh that is not what I want let's see what is it called well it's not a story spoiler to say